wensug/master-reference/coursebook/weeks-10-12/design-sprint/research-learning-spiral.md

 ### Synthesis

-This is the time and place to make sense of it all.
-Write in a few bullets points what are possible insights you might have gained.
+This is the time and place to make sense of it all and write down the insights that you have gained.
+1. What did the user **like**?
+2. What did the user **dislike**?
+3. What new questions do we have?
+4. What new ideas do we have?

 Go back to your Hypothesis - could you say that it is still true?
-Or perhaps by going through the RLS, you may find out some surprising facts…

-“From the interviews, I came across a few interesting findings….”

--
--
--
--
--